mnovo323/LSAC-Status-Checker/README.md

 This tool is not affiliated with or endorsed by LSAC.
 Use responsibly and in accordance with LSAC's terms of service.
 Automated access may be against their ToS - use at your own risk.

+Also, I will probably not be maintaining this at all lol.
+If it breaks, fix it and let me know.

 ## Support

 Having issues?